Amund-Fremming/tero-platform/Tasklist.md

 - [ ] endpoint for admins to create alerts

 **Cleanup/refactor**
+- [ ] Some generic code for paginated queries
 - [ ] Better handling for ServerErrors (Rows not affected, cache error)
+- [ ] Split migrations for better overview
+- [ ] Go over indexes and optimize
+- [ ] Create relations where possible